ravibhoraskar/ravibhoraskar.github.io/_posts/2010-05-19-plane-journey.md

 author: Ravi
 tags:
 ---

-<p>Whenever I thought about my first solitary foreign trip, I imagined a huge party of
+Whenever I thought about my first solitary foreign trip, I imagined a huge party of
     people come to drop me at the airport, plenty of last minute advice and at least one crying woman :P (makes you feel that you're not inconsequential).
 So what happened came as a bit of a surprise.
-After a wonderful dinner with my beloved (the dinner wasn't as wonderful as the company), I took an auto, and set to the airport – all alone.</p>
+After a wonderful dinner with my beloved (the dinner wasn't as wonderful as the company), I took an auto, and set to the airport – all alone.

-<p>To understand what I am about to say, you must answer this trivia question: </p>
+To understand what I am about to say, you must answer this trivia question:

-<p>However hungry he might get, a polar bear <b>never</b> eats a penguin.
+However hungry he might get, a polar bear **never** eats a penguin.
 Why not?
     Well, the answer is that polar bears live on the north pole and penguins on the opposite side of the earth.
 If a polar bear is that hungry, he'll die on the way to the south pole before he can eat a penguin.
 So a polar bear is destined never to taste sweet penguin meat (sweet only in the metaphorical sense.
-I can't vouch for the actual taste of it, never having tasted it – not that I am a polar bear). </p>
+I can't vouch for the actual taste of it, never having tasted it – not that I am a polar bear).

-<p>And so as I was saying, I set of to the airport
+And so as I was saying, I set of to the airport
-    all alone – alone as a penguin on the north pole.</p>
+    all alone – alone as a penguin on the north pole.

-<p>The moment has come to introduce you to a certain person called Javelin.
+The moment has come to introduce you to a certain person called Javelin.
 Not that he
     needs an introduction.
 He does not need an introduction, not because he is famous.
 Of course he isn't.
 Otherwise you would have heard his name, and would have gone, “Ooohh!
 Javelin!
 I love that chap.
 He is the nicest bloke in the world!” or something to that effect.
 But since you didn't – as I knew you wouldn't, I conclude – as I know,